 PASSENGERS INJURED DRUNK DRIVER CRASHED – CAR ACCIDENT ATTORNEY

-Prosecutors charged a 22-year-old man with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul, injuring the four passengers inside his car.
+Prosecutors charged a 22-year-old man with criminal vehicle operation Monday after police say he drove drunk and crashed his vehicle into a Green Line light-rail power pole in St. Paul.
+As a result, this drunk driver injured the four passengers inside his car.
 One person in the vehicle remained in critical condition Monday.
 Our car accident lawyers have represented many passengers in situations like this.

 Paramedics took the injured passengers to Regions Hospital.
 One car accident passenger was listed in critical condition and the others were in good condition on Monday and then released.